 These threads are one reason a higher ed colleague once told me, “Reddit is a dangerous place for marketers.”

 But while effectively engaging your audience on Reddit can be a high-wire act, that doesn’t mean you can’t glean immense value from the community.
-But doing so requires a shift in focus, and in particular, a focus on gaining audience intelligence that can be used for more effective content marketing efforts.
+But doing so requires a shift in focus, and in particular, a focus on gaining audience intelligence that can be used to better understand content that resonates.

 At first glance, that task can feel monumental.
 After all, there are 3.5 million comments left on Reddit daily.
 But for higher education, a few types of posts occur more often others, each with a valuable takeaway that can inform your content marketing efforts.
 Below, I’ve included three of these posts, with an example of each and tips on how to use them.